yodkwtf/my-cheatsheets/terminal-commands/readme.md

 - #### clear

   Clears the terminal screen.
-Works same as `Ctrl + L`.
+Works the same as `Ctrl + L`.

   ```sh
   clear